Find a New Zealand tour

 - If your license stipulates that you need both, then you will indeed need to bring both.

 - If you only have paper license (i.e. no card), then the rental car companies in NZ will accept your paper licence

 What is the minimum age to drive a rental vehicle in New Zealand?

-The usual minimum age to rent or drive a rental vehicle in New Zealand is 25 however we have a special arrangement with Europcar which allows drivers from 21 years old.
+The usual minimum age to rent or drive a rental vehicle in New Zealand is 25 however we have a special arrangements with rental car companies which may allow drivers from 21 years old.
 They must hold a current valid full licence (not a provisional or learners licence).
 Check with your consultant if you have any questions on your ability to drive in New Zealand.